OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ###### Memory Dump

-Wether you are using a jailbroken device with frida-server installed or a non-jailbroken device, you can dump the app's process memory with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
-To take advantage of these tools on a non-jailbroken device, the iOS app must be repackaged with `FridaGadget.dylib` and re-signed.
+You can dump the app's process memory with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
+To take advantage of these tools on a non-jailbroken device, the Android app must be repackaged with `frida-gadget.so` and re-signed.
 A detailed explanation of this process is in the section "[Dynamic Analysis on Non-Jailbroken Devices](#dynamic-analysis-on-non-jailbroken-devices "Dynamic Analysis on Non-Jailbroken Devices").
+To use these tools on a jailbroken phone, simply have frida-server installed and running.

 With objection it is possible to dump all memory of the running process on the device by using the command `memory dump all`.